huang-j/exome-CNV/README.md

 # exome-CNV
-Scripts for whole exome CNV analysis
+Using gatk CNV from Broad and HapLOHseq